 Mints: Rome; Vienna (?); Lugdunum; Milan; Ticinum; Siscia; Serdica; Cyzicus; Antioch; Tripolis; unidentified mint.

 IMP C AVRELIANVS AVG

 Early during his reign, Aurelian carried out a monetary reform which was quite extensive.
-He increased the size and weight of the antoninianus and there appears to have been a major improvement in the technique of applying the silver wash to the bronze coins.
+He increased the size and weight of the antoninianus, and there appears to have been a major improvement in the technique of applying the silver wash to the bronze coins.
 No attempt was made, however, to reintroduce a silver coin.
 A mark of value (XXI in the west or KA in the east) was also placed on most of the new antoninianii – but not all.
-While some have argued that this is a tariff marking suggesting that 20 antoninianii were equal to one gold aureus, it seems unlikely, given the massive inflation of the period, that such a high value could have been placed on a simple base coin.
-It is more likely that these markings refer to the silver content being 1/20th.
-In other words, while a full restoration of silver coinage was not possible, it was possible to add the scarce silver to the antoninianii thus increasing its alloy value by making it 1/20th silver.
+While some have argued that this is a tariff marking suggesting that 20 antoniniani were equal to one gold aureus, it seems unlikely, given the massive inflation of the period, that such a high value could have been placed on a simple base coin.
+More likely, these markings refer to the silver content being 1/20th.
+In other words, while a full restoration of silver coinage was impossible, adding the scarce silver to the antoninianii thus increased its alloy value by making it 1/20th silver.